-The consequences and likelihood of failure or non-performance, current controls to manage these, and required actions to reduce risks, are all documented, understood and evaluated as part of the asset management function.
+The consequences and likelihood of failure or non-performance, current controls to manage these, and required actions to reduce risks, are all documented, understood and evaluated as part of the asset management function and on an on-going basis.
 Risks are assessed and managed using a combination of asset development, asset maintenance, refurbishment and replacement programmes and work practices.